 - We will ventilate rooms as much as possible while the school is open.

 - Hand sanitisers are available for students at the entrance and at various locations in communal areas/corridors.
 Please use these regularly and before and after you touch common areas (snack and drink machines, for example).

-- In addition to our cleaning company, staff regularly clean and disinfect frequently touched items around the school each day: door handles, flush plates, microwave, etc; the areas of the school being used by students.
+- In addition to our regular cleaning procedures, staff regularly clean and disinfect frequently touched items around the school each day: door handles, flush plates, microwave, etc; the areas of the school being used by students.

-- Accommodation facilities will comply with the COVID related new regulations imposed by the local authorities.
+- Accommodation facilities will comply with the COVID-19 related new regulations imposed by the local authorities.